-Primary and secondary children in Liverpool can enjoy free activity sessions and nutritious meals this half term.
+Primary and secondary children in Liverpool can enjoy free activity sessions and nutritious meals in the school holidays.

 Children's centres, childcare providers and more.